getapid/apid/site/content/blog/golang-authenticated-endpoint.md

 1. A **header** containing information about the cryptographic algorithm that is used to sign the token.

 2. **Payload** which is defined by whoever issues the token.
-This means that it can contain practically anything.
+It typically contains the expiration date of the token, when it was issued, who issued it, username of the user, etc. But it can contain practically anything.

-3. A **signature**; this is the combined payload and header encrypted with a secret key and then hashed.
+3. A **signature**; this is the combined payload and header encrypted with the secret key and then hashed.

-Each part is then Base64-encoded and all the part are appended to each other so that it's easier to move around.
+Each part is then Base64-encoded and all the part are joined by dots so that it's easier to move them around.
-Then you get the string above.
+Then you get the jumbled up string above.

-If you decode the payload above and actually see what is contains:
+But if you decode the payload above, you can see what is contains:

 ```sh
 echo -n 'eyJleHAiOjE1NzQ4ODY0MDcsInVzZXJuYW1lIjoiam9obi5kb2UifQ' | base64 --decode
 ```

-In our case it contains only the user's name and the expiry time of the token in a Unix timestamp in seconds:
+In our case it's only the user's name and the expiry time of the token as a Unix timestamp:

 ```json
 {